Hartlepool (constituency): 2017 general election

 Following the 2015 general election result, Hartlepool became the 35th most vulnerable Labour seat in the country.
 At the EU referendum in 2016 Hartlepool voted to 'Leave' by 69.5%, making it one of the highest Leave-voting Labour-held seats in the UK.
 Despite this intense Euroscepticism in the area making it perceived as a vulnerable seat for Labour, at the 2017 general election Labour's new candidate Mike Hill retained the seat, with UKIP's vote falling by 17 points and Labour's rising by 17 points.
 This gave Labour their biggest total vote and popular vote majority in Hartlepool since 2001.

 Following an allegation of sexual assault made against him in September 2019, Hill sat as an Independent.
 However, three weeks later, the allegation was withdrawn, and he had the Labour whip restored.

 2021 by-election

 On 16 March 2021 Mike Hill resigned as the MP for Hartlepool, triggering a by-election.
 The election was won by Jill Mortimer of the Conservative Party.
-It is the first time the Conservatives have held the seat.
+It was the first time the Conservatives had held the seat.